 NeyChip would love

 to hear from you.

 A personal, black and white, film about Strinestown was made through the early 1940's.
 It was put together and shown by Richard Reynold for Strinestown Church's 100th anniversary, in 1985, It was converted to VHS and the sound was added (from a recording of Richard's presentation).
 In December 2017, it was transferred to DVD.
-In October 2018, Charles Stambaugh of NeyChip, edited the video for a wider appeal by shortening it to 16 minutes, changing some order and enhancing some nonviewable sections.
-This was done from a showing to honor Strinestown Church's 125th anniversary.
-Below are some photos from it.
+These are some pictures from it.

 The old Strinestown Church (left) and the Bear Cigar factory (above) switched locations in 1941.